-While waiting for your personal injury settlement, expenses like medical bills, attorney’s fees, rent, and more might pile up, especially if you can’t work.
+While waiting for your personal injury settlement, expenses like medical bills, attorneys fees, rent, and more might pile up, especially if you're unable to work.

 If you ever find yourself in this position, consider pre-settlement legal funding from Ally Lawsuit Loans.

 Our loans give plaintiffs peace of mind while they wait for their lawsuit to settle.

 If you don’t win your case, you don’t have to pay us back.